ayo-adeboyejo/cicd-jenkins-sonarqube-nexus-k8s-boardgame/README.md

 The pipeline implements a **shift-left** approach — catching bugs, vulnerabilities, and quality issues as early as possible in the delivery process, long before code reaches production.
 Security scanning runs on both the filesystem before packaging and on the Docker image after building.
 Quality gates block promotion if standards are not met.

-Every stage produces a traceable output — test results, coverage reports, Trivy HTML reports, SonarQube analysis, a versioned JAR in Nexus, and a tagged Docker image — giving complete visibility into what was built, how it performed, and what was deployed.
+Every stage produces a traceable output: test results, coverage reports, Trivy HTML reports, SonarQube analysis, a versioned JAR in Nexus, and a tagged Docker image.
+This gives a complete visibility into what was built, how it performed, and what was deployed.

 ---